hengjiUSTC/manta/README.md

 ## Examples

-The `examples/` directory contains practical demonstrations of using Manta for various project types:
+The `examples/` directory contains practical demonstrations of using MantaCoder for various project types:

 ```
 examples/
-├── snakegame/         # Creating a snakegame web applications with Manta
+├── snakegame/         # Creating a snakegame web applications with MantaCoder
-├── minegame/          # Creating a minesweeper web applications with Manta
+├── minegame/          # Creating a minesweeper web applications with MantaCoder
 ```

 These examples serve as both documentation and starting points for your own projects.
-They demonstrate real-world applications of Manta's features and can be used as templates for similar implementations.
+They demonstrate real-world applications of MantaCoder's features and can be used as templates for similar implementations.

 ## Contributing